-Directors' and officers' liability insurance is provided, under a Global Corporate insurance policy maintained by Corby's ultimate parent, with an annual aggregate limit of €150,000,000 as at June 30, 2021 (Cdn 229,485,000 as at June 30, 2021), with sub limits on certain costs and penalties including per year and individual limits subject to a deductible of up to €200,000 as at June 30, 2021 (Cdn. \$293,980 as at June 30, 2021) with additional designated coverage of €1,000,000 (Cdn \$1,469,900 as at June 30, 2021) per Non-Executive Director to a maximum of €5,000,000 (Cdn \$7,349,500 as at June 30, 2021) for certain claims by the Corporation.
+Directors' and Officers' Liability Insurance is provided under a Global Corporate insurance program maintained by Corby's ultimate parent.
+The Global Corporate annual aggregate limit is €150,000,000 (\$202,572,000 CDN as at June 30, 2022), with sub limits on certain costs and penalties including per year and individual limits subject to a deductible of up to €150,000 (\$202,572 CDN as at June 30, 2022), with additional designated coverage of €1,000,000 (\$1,350,480 CDN as at June 30, 2022) per Non Executive Director to a maximum of €5,000,000 (\$6,752,400 CDN as at June 30, 2022), for certain claims by the Corporation.
 Coverage is provided for "wrongful acts" committed by the insured persons, subject to certain exclusions in the policy.
 "Wrongful act" means any failure on the part of an insured in meeting the legal, regulatory or statutory obligations, any management fault committed by imprudence or negligence, by omission, by error, by way of misrepresentation, any employment practices violation, and generally any wrongful action committed by the said insured in his duties as insured before the date of termination or of expiration of one or more of the types of coverage provided under the present contract.

-Directors and officers are also covered under an additional Canadian fiduciary policy with a \$10,000,000 limit subject to a securities retention of \$25,000 for claims related to pension plan management.
+Directors and Officers are also covered under an additional Canadian Fiduciary Policy with a \$10,000,000 limit subject to a securities retention of \$50,000 CAD for claims related to pension plan management.